MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-new-label.md

 5. To make your new label available to users: From the **CLASSIFICATIONS** > **Policies** menu option, select the policy to contain the new label, select **Add or remove labels**, select the label from the **Policy: Add or remove labels blade**, select **OK**, and then select **Save**.

     For more information about adding labels, see [How to add or remove a label](configure-policy-add-remove-label.md).

+    Your changes are automatically available to users and services.
+There's no longer a separate publish option.

 6. If you want this new label name and description to display in different languages for users: Follow the procedures in [How to configure labels for different languages](configure-policy-languages.md).